fbpx

 Domestic Violence Penalties

 Under Texas domestic violence laws, the penalties for domestic violence assault vary depending on the severity of the offense and the offender’s prior convictions.
 For a first-time offender, a domestic violence assault charge is typically considered a Class A misdemeanor, which can result in up to one year in jail, a fine up to $4,000, or both.
-However, if the offender has a previous domestic violence conviction, the charge is enhanced to a third-degree felony.
-This carries a potential sentence of 2 to 10 years in a state prison and a fine up to $10,000.
+However, if the offender has a previous domestic violence conviction, the charge is enhanced to a second degree felony or a third-degree felony, depending on the circumstances.
+This carries a potential sentence of 2 to 20 years in a state prison and a fine up to $10,000.
 Furthermore, if the assault resulted in serious bodily harm or if a deadly weapon was used during the assault, the charge can be elevated to a first-degree felony with a potential sentence of 5 to 99 years or life in prison, and a fine up to $10,000.
 If charged with felony domestic abuse, a domestic violence lawyer may be able to have the charge reduced to misdemeanor.

 Collateral Consequences of Intimate Partner Violence